 Both of these visuals are now widely recognised as a signal of trust by most internet users.

-The other visual benefit is that Search engines (namely Google at the time of writing) give sites with SSL a boost in rankings which in turn of course means more traffic.
+The other visual benefit is that search engines (namely Google at the time of writing) give sites with SSL a boost in rankings which in turn of course, means more traffic.

-You used to only see this on pages of a website that contained or requested personal data input (payment pages being a prime example) but more recently there has been a push for website owner to keep their entire site secure.
+You used to only see this on pages of a website that contained or requested personal data input (payment pages being a prime example) but more recently there has been a push for website owners to keep their entire site secure.